Ti amo: Certifications and sales

-In media

-In episode 1 of season 4 of the Netflix Money Heist television series, the song is sung by one of the protagonists, Berlin, at his wedding.

 Laura Branigan version

 In 1984, American singer Laura Branigan covered "Ti Amo" for her third studio album, Self Control, with English lyrics written by Diane Warren.
 Her version was released as the album's third single, and was particularly successful in Australia and Canada, where it reached numbers two and five, respectively.
 Branigan would later perform her version of "Ti Amo" with Umberto Tozzi for a live Italian television show where Umberto played guitar.